JWicquart/monitoring_workflow/README.md

 ### 3.4 Variables selected

 The first step of the workflow is to select the variables that will have to be present in the final synthetic dataset.
 The variables selected for the second case study are described in the **Table 3**.
-The variables 1 to 11 are spatial variables; the variables 12 and 13, are temporal variables; the variables 14 and 15, are methodological variables; the variables 16 to 18 are taxonomic variables; and the variables 19 and 20 are the metric variables.

 **Table 3.** Variables selected for the fish synthetic dataset.
 The factor levels of the variable `Size_type` are *Total length*, *Fork length* and *Standard length*.
 The icons for the variables categories (`Cat.`) represents :memo: = description variables, :globe_with_meridians: = spatial variables, :calendar: = temporal variables, :straight_ruler: = methodological variables, :crab: = taxonomic variables, :chart_with_upwards_trend: = metric variables.